 Where Should I Open My Business In South Carolina?

-In recent years, South Carolina has attracted numerous companies to the state that want to take advantage of attractive business incentives.
-Two such headline-making companies are Boeing, which opened its Charleston facility in 2011, and Volvo, which broke ground on its Berkeley County factory in 2015.
+In recent years, South Carolina has attracted numerous companies to the state that want to take advantage of various business incentives.
+Two such headline-making companies include Boeing, which opened its Charleston facility in 2011, and Volvo, which officially opened its Ridgeville plant in 2018.

-Business owners looking to open a business here first need to consider where they’re most likely to encounter success.
-While available facilities, infrastructure, and local incentives do play a factor, undoubtedly the largest factor that will affect success is people.
+Business owners looking to open a store, plant, office, or other business here first need to consider where they’re most likely to encounter success.
+While available facilities, infrastructure, and local incentives may play a factor, undoubtedly the largest factor that will affect success is population.

 South Carolina is Growing in Population